dalgard/meteor-viewmodel/README.md

 This datepicker binding is implemented with [Pikaday](https://github.com/richsilv/Pikaday/), so a package like `richsilv:pikaday` **must** be added for the binding it to work.

 The property reflects the currently selected `Date`.
 An initial date can be set in the viewmodel.
-The `position` argument, optionally passed as a keyword argument, determines where to render the datepicker (default: `bottom left`).
+The `position` argument determines where to render the datepicker (default: `bottom left`).

 ```html
 <input type="text" placeholder="dd-mm-yyyy" {{bind 'pikaday: date'}}>